martinohanlon/shortcut/README.rst

 Shortcut is a cross platform command line application and API for creating shortcuts.

-Shortcut will do its best to find your app, searching for the usual suspects in the usual places (i.e. those in the PATH), or you can give it a full path.
+``shortcut`` will do its best to find your app, searching for the usual suspects in the usual places (i.e. those in the PATH), or you can give it a full path.

 To create desktop and menu shortcuts for ``python``: